RunestoneInteractive/webfundamentals/_sources/CSS/layoutattributes.rst

 If we want to change that and make it look like card 1 is on top of card 2 and card 2 is on top of card 3 we can use the css ``z-index`` property to position the elements.  elements that have a larger z-index will appear to be on top of items with a lower z-index.
 By default, all elements have a z-idex of zero.
 So to change the order of the stack we will need to modify the rules for images b and c.
 Add a z-imaeg property to the ``img#b`` and ``img#c`` rules giving b a z-index of -1 and c a z-index of -2.

+.. admonition:: Advanced Topic: Transformation

+   CSS Provides the ability for us to really get fancy and transform any element by rotating or scaling.
+We can make our stack of cards look much more like a hand of cards

 Floating
 --------